malakaispann/Portfolio/Final_Thoughts.md

 _This file only contains my personal thoughts on the project.
 See [Read Me](/README.md) for technical info._

-This project was one of the most challenging projects I've ever taken on.
+This project was one of the most challenging personal projects I've ever taken on.
 I'll remember the things I learned for the rest of my career.

 ---